 These standards of progress will apply to all students unless otherwise noted.
-Required Grade Point Average (GPA) levels for students according to number of hours attempted at the institution are as follows:
+Required grade point average (GPA) levels for students according to number of hours attempted at the institution are as follows:

-- I. Students who have attempted 12-21 semester credit hours at the institution must maintain a 1.5 cumulative GPA. - II.
-Students who have attempted 22-32 semester credit hours at the institution must maintain a 1.75 cumulative GPA. - III.
-Students who have attempted 33 or more semester credit hours at the institution must maintain a 2.0 cumulative GPA.
-When a student is placed on Academic Probation, One Term Academic Suspension, or One Calendar Year Academic
+- I. Students who have attempted 12-21 semester credit hours at the institution must maintain a 1.5 institutional GPA. - II.
+Students who have attempted 22-32 semester credit hours at the institution must maintain a 1.75 institutional GPA. - III.
+Students who have attempted 33 or more semester credit hours at the institution must maintain a 2.0 institutional GPA.

-Suspension, College officials may provide intervention for the student by taking steps including, but not limited to, imposing maximum course loads, requiring a study skills course, and/or prescribing other specific courses.
+When a student is placed on academic probation, one-term academic suspension, or one calendar year academic suspension, College officials may provide intervention by taking steps including, but not limited to, imposing maximum course loads, requiring a study skills course, and/or prescribing other specific courses.